Iconiq2/WD-SUNGA-Seatwork4/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project- show features about my project
-- Whats the purpose
+- Whats the purpose- showcase my skills in animation
-- What are key components
+- What are key components- 4 features and a landing page
-- What technology used and how it is used
+- What technology used and how it is used- it would be index.html and css

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- features
 - Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->